Apply

 Associate Vice-President (Human Resources)

-• Where, as a result of a finding in the investigation report, disciplinary action is warranted against an employee of the University, to ensure consistency with action taken in similar cases, the designated authority will consult with the Associate Vice-President (Human Resources) before imposing discipline.
+• Where, as a result of a finding in the investigation report, disciplinary action or any other measures are warranted against an employee of the University, to ensure consistency with action taken in similar cases, the designated authority will consult with the Associate Vice-President (Human Resources) before imposing discipline or any other measures.

 Associate Vice-President (Student Affairs)